TeamPandory/pandorytool/README.md

 ## Support Us!
 Pandorytool has been worked on with blood, sweat and tears.
 If you would like us to continue work on this tool, please consider grabbing us a Coffee at https://www.buymeacoffee.com/CKZbiXa.
-*1 coffee* : The current, UNLOCKED, version of Pandory will sent.
-*3 coffees* : As above, and your email will be saved to a maillist, where you will be sent all major revisions of the UNLOCKED Pandorytool.
+*1 coffee* : The current, *unlocked*, version of Pandory will sent.  (more than 20 roms per system limit lifted) *3 coffees* : As above, and your email will be saved to a maillist, where you will be sent all major revisions of the UNLOCKED Pandorytool.
 *5 coffees+* : All of above, and shall be remembered forever in the HIGHSCORE CHART underneath *with optional message*